 Australian Dog Names - 47 Unique Aussie Options

 What better way to celebrate your dog’s Aussie heritage than to give them one of these Aussie dog names.
-Here we have a mix of nature names, Aboriginal names, geographical names and even just fun words we use regularly.
+Here we have a mix of nature names, Aboriginal names, geographical names and even just fun words we use regularly in our fine country.

 Before we dive in, however, I want to briefly touch on how to name your dog properly.
-There is a science to it!
+Believe it or not, there is a science to it!

 How To Name Your Dog